ngkhh/Nexercise/README.md

 - 0.2.4 Fixed size incompatibilities (again)
 - 0.2.5 Enlarged hinge and smoothed edges
 - 0.2.6 Slightly adjusted hinge gap
-- 0.2.7 Added holes for ports and updated postions (coming soon)
+- 0.3.0 Enlarged to fit battery, added spacers and holes for screws and charging port

 ## Not Important, Not Urgent Stuff